Comcast: Elbowing Its Way Into The Streaming Wars (NASDAQ:CMCSA)

 That leaves VIAC, with its All Access offering, NBCUniversal with Peacock which launches July 15, and Disney with Disney+.
 My personal belief is that Disney holds the best content in the business, and Disney+ was launched into the best climate that could have existed for it, on the back of the runaway hit The Mandalorian.
 If it weren't for the fact that Disney also owns theme parks and ESPN, it's likely that the stock would have continued screaming up based on how quickly Disney+ jumped into the streaming wars.
 VIAC has perennially underinvested in All Access, which I hope to be rectified, and NBCUniversal has waited until now to launch its streaming service, possibly due to the fact that Comcast is a cable television company.

 However, old shows like The Office and Parks and Recreation have been very popular when licensed to Netflix, where they will be leaving next January.
 Comcast also has shows like 30 Rock, SNL, Cheers, Frasier, Will and Grace, and all of the Dreamworks and Universal movies in its library.
 It has also licensed VIAC content to the Peacock service for its launch, as well as investing in several originals for the service.
 Here is a link to Peacock's YouTube channel, which has trailers for the service's original shows.
 It includes shows like a Battlestar Galactica reboot, Brave New World based on Aldous Huxley's book, Dr. Death, Girls 5Eva with Tina Fey, among others.
-I think that Peacock is set up well based on its content library when compared with its peers despite not having the Olympics this summer, which I expect was a part of the original strategy.
-Additionally, with COVID flaring up across the country, many areas remain on some form of lockdown or another, which should provide additional reasons to subscribers to give Peacock a shot.
+I think that Peacock is set up well based on its content library when compared with its peers despite not having the Olympics this summer, although notable originals like Dr. Death and Battlestar Galactica will be delayed due to COVID.
+However, the pandemic flare-ups have kept portions of the country in some form of lockdown, which should provide a tailwind for viewership.

 Adding on to that, Peacock is launching similarly to Hulu, where there are three tiers.
 The service will have a free, ad-supported tier with limited content to get subscribers in the door.
 Then, there is a $4.99 tier supported by ads, and a $9.99 ad-free tier.
 Existing Cox and Comcast cable customers get the ad-supported for free and the ad-free for $4.99, which is a huge installed base of customers to build up initial subscriber numbers to the service.
 Peacock was already launched to Comcast customers earlier this year, without the originals, presumably to gain valuable watch data and work out the kinks.